 Section 5.4 of the TDP provides that the Trust shall pay Pre-Petition Default, Settlement, and Matrix Claims (hereafter "Pre-Petition Liquidated Claims")4 "[as] soon as practicable after the Effective Date."
 The vast majority of these claims were paid in 2004, and by December 2005, the Trust had paid 99% of all Pre-Petition Liquidated Claims.
-During the Accounting Period, no Pre-Petition Liquidated Claims were paid; however, one (1) Pre-Petition Liquidated Claim was paid in January of 2015 in the total amount of \$6,191.
-The Trust has not yet received proper release documents for fourteen (14) remaining unpaid Pre-Petition Liquidated Claims in the total amount of \$154,946.
+During the Accounting Period, one (1) Pre-Petition Liquidated Claim was paid in the total amount of \$6,191.
+The Trust has not yet received proper release documents for fourteen (14) remaining unpaid Pre-Petition Liquidated Claims in the total amount of \$155,572.